F3kilo/htb/doc/render.md

 # Render prototype

 ## Features
-- Render to different layers.
+- Render scenes to window on top of each other.
-- Mixing layers for presentation.
-- Drawing colored geometry.
+- Drawing colored mesh.
-- Depth test settings for each layer.
+- Drawing textured mesh.

 ## Resource management
 - Asynchronous resources loading.